Ranch Musings: Rebuilding ranching culture - BC Local News

 We subscribe to the use of traditional roping from the back of a horse with all the calves in a pen beside their mothers, who mostly seemed not to care that we were putting tags in their ears and giving inoculations for the major communicable diseases.

-Roping is a skill often required to catch a calf or a cow that needs medical attention on the range.
+Roping is a skill often required to catch a calf or a cow that need medical attention on the range.

-Grandma is soon going to lose her job.
-“Not soon enough,” she says.

 Now just why were there three numbered 417?
-They were calves who had the mother’s number as is normal, but which was not replaced when she became a mother herself in the herd.
+Calves who had the mother’s number as is normal, but which was not replaced when she became a mother herself in the herd.

 And then the day after, when checking the pasture from where they had been grazing the day before branding, I discovered yet another 417 — same colour, but different calves that escaped processing.
 We will get those numbers replaced!